Travel Tips: Vol. 2 During Your Trip

 For orientation?
 Build confidence using your road map.

 Social interactions?
 If you want to post anything online, designate a time and place.
-Having no phone glued to your hand will also bring a more friendly vibe with your travel companions & all those around you.
+Having no phone glued to your hand will create a more friendly vibe with your travel companions and those around you.

 This tip might be the biggest game-changer.

-Cool little unique things such as coasters, tickets from activities or ferries, museum programs, postcards, activity flyers, matchboxes, bookmarks, business cards, menus, stickers, etc.
+Gather cool little unique items such as coasters, tickets from activities or ferries, museum programs, postcards, activity flyers, matchboxes, bookmarks, business cards, menus, stickers, etc.

-Paper keepsakes are an excellent way to keep the info of the place you enjoyed, would like to remember, or may want to recommend to others.
+Paper keepsakes are an excellent way to remember the places you enjoyed or might want to recommend to others.

-The sense of smell is a deep, direct link into memory.
+The sense of smell is a deep, direct link to memory.

 By the way, that’s why we spend time on our craft beer tours discovering and enjoying the unique aromas of each beer!

 Upon arrival, buy a local soap with a scent you like.
-Put it in your suitcase and let the scent permeate automatically each time you open your bags.
+Put it in your suitcase and let the scent permeate every time you open your bags.

-After your trip, keep the soap in a drawer or with your other travel keepsakes or use it to bathe.
-Each time you smell it again, you'll be transported back to that distinct place & time.
+After your trip, keep the soap in a drawer or with your other travel keepsakes.
+Each time you smell it again, you'll be transported back to that distinct place and time.

 You will never, ever regret sending a postcard!

-You've collected mailing addresses before you left (as seen in Vol. 1 article).
+You've collected mailing addresses before you left (as seen in Vol. 1).

 At the first chance you get to find a post office or even at the airport upon arrival, buy international stamps.
 Get plenty since they can be hard to come by afterward.

-Do not hesitate to buy multiple cards as you travel around; you can not have too many and might end up keeping some just for yourself as souvenirs.
+Don’t hesitate to buy multiple cards as you travel around; you can’t have too many and might end up keeping some just for yourself as souvenirs.

-At a café, beach, resto or bar, instead of picking up your phone (tip no.2) write anecdotes to your friends and family as the mood strikes you.
+At a café, beach, restaurant, or bar, instead of picking up your phone (tip no.2), write anecdotes to your friends and family as the mood strikes you.

-If no words comes to mind, simply write «Greetings from Chania!
-Love, Your Name».
+If no words come to mind, simply write, "Greetings from Chania!
+Love, Your Name."

 A letter, big or small, is a shared place between yourself and the reader; a world being shared on paper.